A Pattern with the Blue Scarf: a Traveler and the Local

-Standing on the roof of the uncompleted construction project of Panorama City, Section Three I heard a talk between two people: the Local and the Traveler.
+Standing on the roof of the uncompleted construction project of the Panorama City, Section Three I have heard a talk between two people: the Local and the Traveler.
 The Local purchased a 24 meters apartment on the floor 21, while the Guest was tapping an opportunity to put down roots in the section four.
 Both were spaced out as the project had been delayed for three years.
 I tried to figure out, what motivated them to live in Kyiv.

 Traveler: Great Panorama from the top of the building propping up the height; most of all, he likes the view of the Dnipro river resembling the blue ribbons as the part of the Ukrainian women’s national garments.